SamuraiWriter7/multi-wing-gpt-autonomy-architecture/docs/standardization-readiness.md

 The architecture focuses on external system structure, not model internals.

-It does not require access to model weights, training data, or internal algorithms.
+It does not require access to:

+* model weights,
+* training data,
+* hidden chain-of-thought,
+* internal algorithms,
+* or proprietary model implementation details.

 The focus is on: